shawn-nyk/tp/docs/DeveloperGuide.md

 1a.
 InternHunter detects an invalid input. </br>
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. </br>
   Use case resumes from step 1.

+### Use case: UC14 - Get help

+#### MSS

+Precondition: User needs help with using the system.
+Guarantees: User will get directions to the user guide.

+MSS:
+1. User requests for help.
+2. InternHunter displays help message directing user to user guide. </br>
+    Use case ends.

+### Use case: UC15 - Exit

+#### MSS

+Precondition: System is running.
+Guarantees: System will stop running.

+1. User requests to exit the app.
+2. InternHunter prompts for confirmation.
+3. User confirms intention to exit.
+4. InternHunter exits. </br>
+     Use case ends.

+#### Extensions
+2a.
+User chooses to cancel the confirmation. </br>
+    Use case ends.

+## Appendix D: Non-Functional Requirements

+* Should be for a single user i.e. (not a multi-user product).
+* The data should be stored locally and should be in a human editable text file.
+* The software should work without requiring an installer.
+* Should work on any mainstream OS as long as it has Java 11 or above installed.
+* Should work on both 32-bit and 64-bit environment.
+* Should only use third-party frameworks or libraries which are free, open-source and have permissive license term and do not require installation by user of the software.
+* A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
+* Should be a result of evolving and morphing the given code base.
+* Should be developed in a breadth-first incremental manner over the project duration.

 ## Appendix E: Glossary